 The backpack is made from exceptionally tough and durable 1050D nylon, and it has really good water resistance thanks to the external coating.

 One of the best things about this survival pack is that it is extremely comfortable to wear.
 It features really thick padding in both the harness and the backpanel, as well as ventilated panels that will allow your back to breathe.
 This helps keep you cool and dry in really hot weather, and it is great for summer expeditions.

-The pack also features multiple compression straps that let you cinch it in when it’s not filled to capacity, so that it easier to move around with it.
+The pack also features multiple compression straps that let you cinch it in when it’s not filled to capacity so that it is easier to move around with it.